kartike66/poapathon-eco/README.md

 # poapathon-eco
-Eco logo rising like morning sun to show that this was the genesis event
+In Exo explore 1, the Eco logo rises like morning sun to show this was the genesis event.
+In Exo explore 2, the logo appears like the sun is risen up.